cloud-gov/cg-site/content/docs/ops/runbook/restoring-rds.md

 ## Introduction

 Many of the major services for the Cloud platform are backed by Postgres databases provided by RDS.
 In the case of outages or corruption, it is imperative an operator be able to quickly find the affected database and restore it from a snapshot if possible.
-These instructions are adapted from the official RDS documentation for our specific platform.
+These instructions are augment the documenation from the official RDS documentation.

 ### Find database identifier

-If the database is a tenant application or any other CloudFoundry hosted application, coordinate with tenant to learn the applications Organization and Space.
+If the database is a tenant application or any other CloudFoundry hosted application, coordinate with the tenant to acquire the applications Organization and Space.
 Then perform the following:

 ```sh
 cf target -s SPACE -o ORGANIZATION